ktomatematika/kontes-terbuka/ENGLISH.md

     ```bash
     ruby --version
     ```
-5. Install `bundler` and `rails`, on the correct version.
-Currently, rails 4.2.11.1 and bundler 1.17.3 is recommended for the project.
+5. Install `bundler` on the correct version.
+Currently, bundler 1.17.3 is recommended for the project.
-   For more details on the rails and bundler version, refer to the Gemfile and Gemfile.lock files.
+   For more details on the bundler version, refer to the Gemfile.lock file.
     ```bash
-    gem install rails -v 4.2.11.1
     gem install bundler -v 1.17.3
     ```
 6. From the directory of the project, run